-- (i) describe the two-staged application process (Pre-Qualification and Final Application stage); - (ii) present the Pre-Qualification eligibility criteria and minimum requirements ESPs need to meet to be invited to take part in the Final Application stage; and - (iii) include a Pre-Qualification Concept Note Template (Annex A) to be filled in online by interested ESPs.
+- (i) Describe the two-stage application process (Pre-Qualification and Final Application stage); - (ii) Present the Pre-Qualification eligibility criteria and minimum requirements ESPs need to meet to be invited to take part in the Final Application stage; and - (iii) Include a Pre-Qualification Concept Note Template (Annex A) to be filled in online by interested ESPs.

-The Pre-Qualification stage is expected to be completed by the end of November 2020.
-Applicants successfully passing the Pre-Qualification stage will be notified by early December and asked to submit a full proposal tentatively by the end of January 2021.
-Guidelines for the Final Application stage are scheduled to be published during early December 2020.
+The Pre-Qualification stage is expected to be completed by the end of August 2021.
+Applicants successfully passing the Pre-Qualification stage will be notified by end of August 2021 and asked to submit a full proposal tentatively in November 2021.
+Guidelines for the Final Application stage are scheduled to be published during early September 2021.

-Applicants will be duly informed of their progress and final results of the BGFA1 will be communicated.
+Applicants will be duly informed of their progress and the final results of the BGFA3 will be communicated.